Well-established use

 This section has been translated automatically.

-Well-established use" is defined as a label whose prerequisite is at least ten years of medical use as a medicinal product in a country of the EU with sufficient bibliographic documentation as well as accepted and professionally recognized data.
-From the point of view of the HMPC, at least one good clinical study is required for assignment to this category.
-In case of heterogeneous data, the available evidence has to be considered in its entirety.
+Well-established use" is defined as a label that requires at least ten years of medical use as a medicinal product in an EU country with sufficient bibliographic documentation and accepted and professionally recognized data.
+In the view of the HMPC, at least one good clinical study is required for assignment to this category.
+In the case of heterogeneous data, the available findings must be considered in their entirety.

 Well-established use means: